altruios/namshubettulpa/public/namshubettuple/lixin-merph.md

 "R::I've never done so, and I'm so curious."
 ~Her stomach was hungry but her body was being fed.~ ~She concluded it didn't matter by whom.~
-"M::Not all of it, but yes.
+'M::Not all of it, but yes.
-Just leave at least half for me."
+Just leave at least half for me.'
 }
 {
 *He nodded*
 "R::Then mind if I have the first bite?"
 *Martha nodded, looking around.*
-"M::I have a question: how far can I go in...
+'M::I have a question: how far can I go in...
 This state?
-Like if I just walk into the blackness behind you?"
+Like if I just walk into the blackness behind you?'
 "R::I wouldn't, besides: that thing in your brain is somewhere in there."
 *He placed a napkin in her lap - properly.*
 "R::While you're there.